user27828/AgentOne/README.md

 # AgentOne - Vite/React front/backend for Ollama

-This app provides a frontend for Ollama installations that provide a REST API interface.
+This app provides a starter frontend for Ollama servers that provide a REST API interface.

 Todo: Add more functionality offered by the Ollama API.